All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 Academic progress standards are as follows:

 - All students enrolled in credit bearing courses at Great Falls College MSU are required to maintain a 2.0 cumulative grade point average (CGPA).
-Students with less than a 2.0 CGPA at the end of any academic term will be notified by the Registrar that they have been placed on academic probation for the following academic term.
-If, at the end of a subsequent term, they meet the required 2.0 CGPA, they are removed from academic probation.
-Academic probation serves to notify students that the quality of their work is below an acceptable level and that the continuation of unsatisfactory work during their next semester of enrollment will result in academic suspension.
+Students with less than a 2.0 CGPA at the end of any academic term will be notified by the Registrar that they have been placed on academic warning for the following academic term.
+If, at the end of a subsequent term, they meet the required 2.0 CGPA, they are removed from academic warning.
+Academic warning serves to notify students that the quality of their work is below an acceptable level and that the continuation of unsatisfactory work during their next semester of enrollment will result in academic suspension.

 - Following suspension, students will not be considered for reinstatement until at least one semester (excluding summer) has passed.
 Re-admission must be initiated through the Admissions Office by completing the Application for Admissions and the Satisfactory Academic Progress Appeal Form.
-If the appeal for re-admission is approved, students will be re-admitted on probationary status, and will be re-enrolled under the current catalog requirements for graduation.
+If the appeal for re-admission is approved, students will be re-admitted on academic warning status, and will be re-enrolled under the current catalog requirements for graduation.